abhi-mal/cicada_inputs/README.md

 ### 5. Generate CICADA Inputs

 Get the inputs using the generate_cicada_inputs.py script which can be run as usual using `python generate_cicada_inputs.py`

+### Data Source & Acknowledgments

+This project utilizes public open data from the CMS Collaboration.
+The specific datasets are available via the CERN Open Data Portal.
+This data is licensed under the Creative Commons CC BY 4.0 license.

+We gratefully acknowledge the CMS Collaboration for providing this data.